onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Children are the living messages we send to a time we will not see." - [Neil Postman](https://www.goodreads.com/quotes/22675-children-are-the-living-messages-we-send-to-a-time)

+> "A significant fraction of people want moral progress.
+Just as much as the technologist wants to get to Mars, a large chunk of society wants to feel like the good guys fighting in some grand cause.
+And if you don’t give them that cause, they’ll make one up, and/or start fighting each other." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/left-is-the-new-right-is-the-new-left#:~:text=a%20significant%20fraction%20of%20people%20want%20moral%20progress.%20Just%20as%20much%20as%20the%20technologist%20wants%20to%20get%20to%20Mars%2C%20a%20large%20chunk%20of%20society%20wants%20to%20feel%20like%20the%20good%20guys%20fighting%20in%20some%20grand%20cause.%20And%20if%20you%20don%E2%80%99t%20give%20them%20that%20cause%2C%20they%E2%80%99ll%20make%20one%20up%2C%20and/or%20start%20fighting%20each%20other.)

 > "Meaning comes from making consequential choices." - [Peter Wang](https://twitter.com/jim_rutt/status/1651959455058100233)

 > "There is nothing we need more right now in our culture than the kind of conviction that comes from knowing at a deep level that what we do is real and genuinely matters." - [Carter Phipps](https://www.consciousevolution.co.uk/how#:~:text=There%20is%20nothing%20we%20need%20more%20right%20now%20in%20our%20culture%20than%20the%20kind%20of%20conviction%20that%20comes%20from%20knowing%20at%20a%20deep%20level%20that%20what%20we%20do%20is%20real%20and%20genuinely%20matters.)